FDA News For Blue Ridge Mammography Patients – Mammography Services Resumed

 Can I choose not to have this exam?

 Yes, Breast 3D tomosynthesis mammography is an optional addition to our 2D digital mammogram.

-Is there additional cost for 3D and will my insurance cover the additional charge?
+Is there an additional cost for 3D mammography and will my insurance cover the additional charge?

 Where can I schedule my screening mammogram to get 3D tomosynthesis?